CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/overview.md

 ### EventBus Live Preview

-The preview of all current events from all checked databases.
+The EventBus Live Preview displays real-time events from all connected databases.

 ## Plugins

 ![Administration](./media/configuration-and-administration/administration-panel-plugins.webp)

-To install a new plugin, click the Install plugin button in the upper-right corner of the form and load a plugin file.
-E.g. any from the [Plugins page](../../releases/appengine/download.md).
-Note that the plugin files are always delivered as zip files – load them in this form, do not unzip them before loading.
+To install a new plugin, click the Install Plugin button in the upper-right corner and upload the plugin file.
+You can explore available plugins on the [Plugins page](../../releases/appengine/download.md).
+>Note: Plugin files are provided in ZIP format—upload them as-is without extracting.

-After loading a file you will get a system message about restarting AppEngine.
-You can decide whether to do it now or later (note that the loaded plugin will be available after the restart).
+- After uploading, a system message will prompt you to restart AppEngine.
+You can restart immediately or later, but the plugin will only become available after a restart.

-After the installation, click the required plugin's tile for further configuration.
+- Once installed, click the plugin tile to configure it as needed.

-For the Download SAP WebClient Extension function description, click [here](working-with-sap-business-one-web-client.md)
+For more details on the Download SAP WebClient Extension function, click [here](working-with-sap-business-one-web-client.md)

 ### Companies

-Clicking one of the tiles in the Plugins section leads to the following view:
+Clicking a plugin tile in the Plugins section opens the following view:

 ![Active Plugin](./media/configuration-and-administration/activate-plugin.webp)

-To activate the plugin for a specific database, toggle the switch in the Activate column.
-If the plugin requires the installation of objects on the database (such as user-defined objects or tables), an Update button will appear after switching it on for a database.
-Click the Update button to complete the installation, which will require logging in with SAP Business One database credentials.
+To activate a plugin for a specific database, toggle the switch in the "Activate" column.
+If the plugin requires additional database objects (such as user-defined objects or tables), an Update button will appear after activation.
+Click "Update" to complete the installation, which will require SAP Business One database credentials.

-Now the plugin is available in the Launchpad:
+Once activated, the plugin becomes accessible in the Launchpad:

 ![Installed Plugins](./media/configuration-and-administration/installed-plugin.webp)

 ### SAP Business One Settings

+Navigate to the following path to configure settings in SAP Business One with ProcessForce installed:

 :::info Path
     SAP Business One (with ProcessForce installed) main menu → Administration → System Initialization → General Settings → ProcessForce tab → AE tab